 Please note that under legislation for Wales any property in Wrexham which is unoccupied and furnished or has been unfurnished for a period of more than 6 months is charged at 100%.

-Head of Finance, Wrexham County Borough Council, Lambpit Street, Wrexham LL11 1AR or by telephone on:
+Write to Wrexham County Borough Council, Corporate Taxation & Debt, Lambpit Street, Wrexham LL11 1AR

 If you wish to speak to a member of staff with regard to your enquiry in person, you should visit Contact Wrexham, 16 Lord Street, Wrexham.
 They have trained advisors who will be able to help with your enquiry whether it relates to Housing or Council Tax Benefit, Business Rates or Council Tax, alternatively you can contact the Sections direct by telephone on the above numbers.
 If you have any difficulties in making payment contact us as soon as possible.